blueStragglr/react-chevron/Readme.md

 ## About

-No more '>' in your button, no more complicated image customization.
+No more A in your button, no more complicated image customization.

-Insert chevron image that perfectly fit with sibling text by super-light library, which don't have any peer dependencies.
+Insert chevron image that perfectly fits with sibling text by the super-light library, which doesn't have any peer dependencies.